VitoVan/cl-sucker/README.md

 https://github.com/VitoVan/cl-sucker/releases/latest

-The higher number subfix, the higher suckabilities and much more suckfulness.
+The higher number suffix, the higher suckabilities and much more suckfulness.

 ## How it works?